EricZinda/docsproto/PrototypeTODO.md

     - Test absolute links to make sure they work
     - Broken links should be removed from the docs?
     - Add all referrers to the sitedefintions.json automatically after a build
+    - Add links on pages on final site to wiki source for editing
 - Goal Build the current docs using the new process
     - Do the build in a way that allows versioning
     - Include all the current stuff